 In entertainment-driven cultures, children’s ministry workers are predisposed to programs that are jam-packed with activities.
 While this usually keeps children excited and engaged, it provides little or no time for children to encounter Jesus.
 Children don’t hear the voice of Jesus when everything is noisy or busy.
 Opportunities to “be still, and know that I am God” (Psalm 46:10) are essential.
 If children are going to hear Jesus, keep in mind the words of the poet Robert Browning, “Yet do much less, so much less.”

 Don’t follow the rhythms of the world.If you asked your children what they’re getting out of your ministry, would they say they’re connecting intimately, personally, and frequently with Jesus?
 Click To Tweet

-Everything considered it’s when children’s ministry doesn’t go with the flow (John 15:19) that space is created for Jesus.
-So step back, look at what you’re doing and how you’re doing it.
+Everything considered, it’s when children’s ministry doesn’t go with the flow (John 15:19) that space is created for Jesus.
+Knowing Jesus is more than the acquisition of knowledge.
+So step back and look at what you’re doing and how you’re doing it.
 Is it biblically informed and Holy Spirit directed?
 Is it counter-cultural?
 Are you filling ministry spaces so full that there’s no time for children to hear from God?
 Do your children recognize Jesus’ voice?
 And, if you asked your children what they’re getting out of your ministry, would they say they’re connecting intimately, personally, and frequently with Jesus?

 © Scripture Union, 2021